RBrooksDK/SMP1_25/README.md

 ---

-I have compiled and uploaded all session from January 2021 to youtube.
+I have compiled and uploaded all session from January 2021 to YouTube.
 The link below will take you to a playlist containing all 10 sessions (theory only)

 [Stochastic Modelling 2021 – All sessions](https://youtube.com/playlist?list=PL0bHDtI1FqFxv1ZxzsMn1sfYSxVSBbc05)